DariuszLegizynski/DariuszLegizynski/README.md

 ## Currently working as a hardware developer, that would like to become a react front-end developer.

--   Looking forward to start as a React front-end Developer.
 -   Still learning by making new project (do not forget to check out my repository!)

 ### Connect with me: